-- You can expect to be discharged 1 day after the day of your surgery. - Partial (Oxford/Hemi) and Total Knee Replacement patients should be prepared to go home the day after surgery. - If you live alone, plan to have your family member/friend available to assist and support you for 1 to 2 weeks after your surgery. - If you anticipate needing more assistance on discharge, there are community resources available (e.g., convalescing at a local retirement home).
+- You can expect to be discharged 1 day after the day of your surgery. - Some candidates will be considered for SAME DAY DISCHARGE.
+This will be discussed with you and decided before surgery. - If you live alone, plan to have your family member/friend stay for 24 48 hours, and available to assist and support you for 1 to 2 weeks after your surgery. - If you anticipate needing more assistance on discharge, there are community resources available (e.g., convalescing at a local retirement home).
 Please make the necessary arrangements prior to your surgery.